stanford-stats195/winter2023/overview.md

 ![R](/winter2023/docs/assets/images/R.png){: .center-image }

 Image From: [R for Data Science](https://r4ds.had.co.nz/introduction.html) by Hadley Wickham and Garrett Grolemund

-There are three main steps in a data science project: you **prepare** the data, **analyze** it using visualization and models, then **communicate** the results.

 First, you must **import** your data into R. Once you've imported your data, you need to **tidy** and **transform** the data into a useful form for analysis.
 Organizing data into the right, consistent structure is essential as it lets you focus on answering questions about the data.